Sebastian Bach has been consistently praising Bon Jovi frontman for shaping his career.

 “Like, Bon Jovi didn’t sound like Sebastian, didn’t sound like Tom Keifer.
 Bret Michaels… we all had our own identifiable sound.
 Every guitar player did, every drummer – everybody had their own personality, and I think that really is something different from now.”

-During the rest of the interview, Bach discussed his appreciation for all musical styles, saying
+Bach further talked about his appreciation for all musical styles, saying

 “I like most music – I really do.
 When you talk about ’80s music or ’70s music, this was before we had Pro Tools and technology, and the fact of the matter is in the ’80s, and before, we had to learn how to make these sounds come out of our bodies.